akihirao/At_Reseq_sim/README.md

 * BioAlcidaeJdk: java-based version of awk for bioinformatics (http://lindenb.github.io/jvarkit/BioAlcidaeJdk.html)

-The versions of each tools used are described in a series of shell script.
+The versions of tools used are documented in a series of shell scripts.